jaimejim/jaimejim.github.io/_posts/2017-01-20-raspberri-resilio.markdown

 The Raspberry will tend to overheat during syncing, and that's probably normal under high load (as it is when running a DHT).
 However it shouldn't excess 75°C or performance will suffer.
 I believe at 85°C the Raspberry will shutdown to prevent damage.

+I have noted Resilio to be more chatty than Syncthing and to consume resource more often.
+Syncthing behavior is that of going into low-power listening mode after the transaction is completed.
+Resilio on the other hand keeps processing for quite some time.
+I don't know the reason for that.

 It is then important to have good ventilation on your board and it wouldn't hurt to stick a heat dissipator on top, like the one I show on the first picture.

 Another thing you can do is disable the GUI with `sudo raspi-config`.
 With that the temperature should drop already by 10 degrees pretty fast.